 Lomography 800

-Lomography 800 has gained popularity by becoming a notable competitor to Kodak Portra 800.
-Lomo 800 is known for its beautiful color reproduction with punchy contrast – it definitely packs more vibrancy than Cinestill’s more muted tungsten-balanced tones.
+Lomography 800 has gained popularity as a notable competitor to Kodak Portra 800.
+Known for its beautiful color reproduction and punchy contrast, Lomo 800 packs more vibrancy than CineStill’s more muted tungsten-balanced tones.

-That 800 speed gets you both daylight and night time versatility, with a tried and trusted wide exposure latitude.
-Because of this, feel free to over or under expose this film one to two stops to get darker or brighter colors with accentuated contrast!
+That 800 speed gets you both day and night versatility, with a tried and tested wide exposure latitude.
+Feel free to overexpose or underexpose this film one to two stops to achieve darker or brighter colors with accentuated contrast!

 Check out Lomography 800: